 The Chromebook, right, beside a 13″ MacBook Air

-Specs alone, the Chromebook doesn’t compete well against competitors.
+Specs alone, the Chromebook doesn’t compete well against competitors (however, some chromebooks are worth investing in.
+In fact, if you are are an artist, you should check out our Samsung Xe513C24-K01Us Review).
 As Apple might say, the software is just as important, if not more important, than the hardware.

 Chrome OS is not different from the Chrome browser.
 Not to say it’s similar…it’s identical.
 If you’re one of the millions of Chrome users, there are only a few differences, all of which revolve around basic laptop functions, such as screen brightness, restarting the computer, file management, etc. Even these features are well hidden in the single navigation menu.

 The browser, which is every screen except for the login screen, is just as fast as Chrome in Windows and OS X. There is no difference except for hardware, because of the slow processor and less than stellar amount of RAM.
 So let’s discuss the hardware.

 The Chromebook is a large netbook.
 The 12” screen has a 16:10 aspect ratio instead of the traditional 16:9 widescreen, so video content will not fit the screen entirely.
 It has a full size QWERTY keyboard, one that is heavily modified for use with Chrome OS.
 The caps lock, for instance, is replaced with a search key.
 Like on MacBooks and various laptops, all function keys have OS functions such as brightness adjustment, volume, and media playback.
 There are no secondary functions, no Windows or Command keys; just the bare keyboard.